Bryan-P-Olson/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a magic file school.mgc that can be used with the comma
+Create a magic file that can be used with the command file

-nd file to detect School data files